Best Matches Seen September 2017

 KSW 14 9/18/10, KSW Lightweight Tournament Opening Round: Danny van Bergen vs. Artur Sowinski 3R.
 There's nothing more exciting than a fight where whenever you think one guy is winning, the other guy makes a great move to regain the advantage & potentially finish the fight.
 Fast-paced contests where both fighters are always trying to win the match no matter what position they find themselves in is what got me interested in "shoot" fighting back in the day.
 They are all too rare these days because almost everyone plays it safe & is content to lock things down & grind it out, but van Bergen vs. Sowinski never stagnated.
 It was instead mostly a great attacking submission grappling exhibition with the 2nd round, in particular, being so full of scrambles & submission attempts it was reminiscent of the height of the Kiyoshi Tamura & Volk Han era of worked RINGS.
 I loved the win as fast as you can mentality these lightweights brought to the tournament.
 Neither were successful, but the pace was the same as when they are only fighting once a night.
 Most importantly, they were gutsy & believed in themselves, which meant they took chances because they believe in their ability to achieve the reward rather than fearing what might happen if they didn't succeed.
 They were willing to give up position for the opportunity to finish because they weren't worried about being on their back.
 The action never stagnated because their back was an offensive position, and they could also create a scramble to try to get off it.
 Sowinski initially seemed to be the better kickboxer despite van Bergen being a product of Mike's Gym, using his length to try to keep van Bergen off him, but not being very successful as Van Bergen would take him down sooner rather than later.
 In the 3rd round, when Sowinski was a little slower, van Bergen really had a big edge in the standup to the point that Sowinski was fine with diving to his back, but regardless there was as much back & forth action on the ground as on their feet.
 Sowinski has a really strong submission game off his back, but van Bergen is seemingly a higher level ground fighter than most of the guys Sowinski taps in camp, and especially his tough ground & pound was making it difficult for Sowinski to succeed, particularly punishing Sowinski for his space making tactics to set up the submissions attempts.
 The first round was mostly van Bergen beating Sowinski up for his efforts to be offensive off his back, but Sowinski created a ton of chaos in the 2nd, and there were some super exciting exchanges & finishing attempts.
 Sowinski couldn't quite sweep van Bergen early in the 2nd, but was able to get an armbar attempt after the scramble.
 Van Bergan pulled his arm free, & was finally able to get side control in the scramble.
 Van Bergen mounted, but Sowinski used the overhook to immediately side swept him into guard.
 This time it was van Bergen trying the armbar off his back, but Sowinski sat back into an ankle lock.
 Van Bergen pulled his leg out & regained top control with a guard pass punch.
 Van Bergen mounted again, this time quickly transitioning into an armbar that he momentarily had under his armpit, but Sowinski got on his knees & kept angling until he took the top.
 Sowinski had visions of his own ground & pound, but van Bergen scissored the arm & turned into another armbar.
 Sowinski did just enough in the 2nd to send it to the 3:00 overtime.
 Sowinski was tiring late in the 2nd, and perhaps due to that, Van Bergen blitzed him to start the 3rd with big overhand rights.
 Sowinski retreated to his back, and again as soon as van Bergen mounted, Sowinski was able to sweep.
 Van Bergen tried to go right into an armbar, but Sowinski defended.
 Van Bergen was able to regain the top with a 2nd armbar attempt though.
 Van Bergen rocked Sowinski with a big right cross lead, but Sowinski was able to land a right straight just before his legs gave out.
 Sowinski no longer had the energy to buck van Bergen off him, so van Bergen was able to seal the decision finishing with a series of punches from mount.
 Great match.

 Invicta 25 8/31/17: Livia Renata Souza vs. Janaisa Morandin 3R.
 The small Tachi Palace cage doesn't really allow fighters to use their movement very well, and just encourages takedowns & clinches because it's seemingly 2 steps from the center to the border octagon & then another 2 steps to the fence.
 I would have liked to have seen this fight inside the regular 30 square foot cage, as the standup was intriguing with Morandin being the better boxer, but Souza having much better footwork & kicks that she soon decided it wasn't worth trying to use even to set up her takedown.
 That being said, this was ultimately a very intriguing striker vs. grappler contest, with both looking good in their own areas, but Morandin also having enough defense on the ground to keep things moving.
 The pace was the most impressive aspect, just constant attacking whether they were on their feet or on the ground.
 Souza was constantly improving position on the mat & putting a beating on Morandin with her punches, while Morandin did a nice job of initiating scrambles & threating with submissions off her back to keep Souza from just beating on her.
-Souza was able to adjust better.
+One of the reasons Souza won, is she was able to adjust better.
 I was particularly impressed with Souza sneaking behind Morandin after a failed koshi guruma & dragging her down with something of a jumping rear mount pull, switching to full mount as soon as they hit the canvas.
 After the 1st, Souza saw what was working & pretty much just looked for the takedown, withstanding Morandin's blitz & waiting until she was prone to duck into the takedown or at least in between combos to go after the legs.
 Morandin is a good striker, but she needs to work on getting out of the pocket so she can do her damage again & again rather than landing a couple nice combos then getting deposited on her back.
 Morandin had a pretty good 2nd round though, aided by a bogus almost immediate standup by Jason McCoy, as when Souza took Morandin down after that Morandin was able to throw up a triangle that wasn't threatening as a submission but allowed her to land a nice series of elbows.
 As Morandin was the aggressor in standup, backing Souza all round, and landing elbows when Souza was trying for a double leg as well as after she took her down, I'd say she evened the fight up.
 The third round was similar to the 1st, with Morandin starting strong in standup then getting controlled on the ground.
 Souza got it into her domain quicker though, so it was the easiest round to score.
 It would have been nice to see Souza fight for the title as was originally planned, but Morandin was a good replacement for Jodie Esquibel, looking good at her new weight class (she was actually the bigger despite moving up from atomweight, but that's because Souza doesn't cut weight).
 Souza won a unanimous decision 30-27, 29-28, 29-28.
 Good match.